-Lateral What?
+Lateral what, you ask?
 Exactly.
-Perhaps the most important aspect of your bridge and you aren’t sure what it is.
+Lateral bracing is perhaps the most important aspect of your bridge.
+It is vital to the success of your bridge to understand what it is.

-Lateral bracing is the term I use to refer to any pieces on a bridge that help keep the top chord from bending horizontally.
-In the figure before, lateral bracing is red:
+Lateral bracing is the term we use to refer to any pieces on a bridge that help keep the bridge from twisting.
+It also helps keep the top chords of the bridge from bending or deforming in or out.
+In the figure below, the lateral bracing is marked red:

 Why is lateral bracing so important?

-As you may have read on this website that the shorter a piece of wood, the more compression it can hold.
+The shorter a piece of wood, the more compression it can hold before failure.
 Lateral bracing serves to break the top chord into smaller sections, giving it more strength.
 Simply put, lateral bracing is the “truss” that goes on top of your bridge.
+It isn’t quite like a truss, however.
+The differences are that Lateral Bracing doesn’t have to withstand the same amount of force as the truss members, under normal circumstances.

 Why only on top?